-Jean Henri D. Lhuillier, 51, Filipino, has been an independent director of APVI effective September 2, 2019.
-He is currently the President and CEO of PJ Lhuillier, Inc., Cebuana Lhuillier Insurance Solutions, Cebuana Lhuillier Services Corp., Cebuana Lhuillier Financial Corp., Cebuana Lhuillier Rural Bank, Inc., Cebuana Lhuillier Foundation, Inc., Cintrée Management Services, Inc., Just Jewels Diamonds Boutique Corporation, Le Soleil De Boracay Resort, Inc., Networld Capital Ventures, Inc., Pawncare Services, Corp., P & EL Realty Corp., P.J.
-Lhuillier Development Corp., PJL Corporate Centre, Inc., PJL Leisure, Inc., PJL Ventures, Inc., Rich Gould Real Estate, Inc. and Verite Pawn Corporation.
-He is the current Director and Chairman of the Board of Global Restaurant Concepts.
-He is also the

-Director of DFNN.com, Falcor Heli Solutions Philippines, Inc., Hatchasia.com, Intelligent Wave Philippines and Next Ideas, Inc. In 1992, he received a degree in Bachelor of Science in Economics at Saint Mary's College.
+Jean Henri D. Lhuillier, 52, Filipino, has been an independent director of APVI effective September 2, 2019.
+He is currently the President and CEO of PJ Lhuillier, Inc., Cebuana Lhuillier Insurance Brokerage, Cebuana Lhuillier Services Corp., Cebuana Lhuillier Financial Corp., Cebuana Lhuillier Rural Bank, Inc., Cebuana Lhuillier Foundation, Inc., Just Jewels Diamonds Boutique Corporation, Le Soleil De Boracay Resort, Inc., Networld Capital Ventures, Inc., Pawncare Services, Corp., P & EL Realty Corp., P.J.
+Lhuillier Development Corp., PJL Corporate Centre, Inc., PJL Leisure, Inc., PJL Ventures, Inc., Rich Gould Real Estate, Inc. Araw Properties and Verite Pawn Corporation.
+He is also the Director of DFNN.com, Falcor Heli Solutions Philippines, Inc., Hatchasia.com, Intelligent Wave Philippines and Next Ideas, Inc. He is also the Honorary Consul General of the Republic of San Marino to the Philippines.
+Moreover, he is also an Official Knight of the Equestrian Order of St. Agatha of the Republic of San Marino.
+In 1992, he received a degree in Bachelor of Science in Economics at Saint Mary's College.
 In 2013, he received a Doctorate Degree in Humanities at Polytechnic University of the Philippines.
+In 2009, he also graduated from the Owner/President Management Program from Harvard Business School.
+He is also an alumnus of the Gemological Institute of America.
+Mr. Lhuillier is also affiliated with several organizations such as Chamber of Pawnbrokers of the Philippines, Inc (President), Association of Philippine Private Remittance Service Companies, Inc. (Director), Microinsurance Agents Association of the Philippines (Founder Emeritus), Mutual Exchange Forum on Inclusive Insurance (Interim Chairman).
+He is also a known sports patron in the Philippines and is the President of the Amateur Softball Association of the Philippines and the Unified Tennis Philippines.
+He has garnered several awards both internally and locally such as Global Filipino Executive of the Year from the Asia CEO Awards (2019), Gold Award for CEO of the Year (2019) and CEO Achievers, Lifetime Achievement Award from CEO World Awards 2019, Gold Award for Executive of the Year from The Golden Bridge Awards (2018), and Gold Stevie Award for Lifetime Achievement from the International Business Awards (2018).
+He was also recognized with Gold and Silver Awards as Executive of the Year, Entrepreneur of the Year, Maverick of the Year from the International Business Awards in 2020 and 2021.
+He was also given the Learning Gold Elite Award from the Chief Learning Officer's Learning Elite Awards (2020).

-Kerwin Max S. Tan, 50, is the Chief Finance Officer, Treasurer, Compliance Officer and Chief Information Officer of APVI.
+Kerwin Max S. Tan, 52, is the Chief Financial, Compliance, Information Officer and Treasurer of APVI.
 He is also the Chief Financial Officer of RLC.
 Previously, he was appointed as the Vice President - Treasurer of RLC on October 2014 and Vice President and Deputy Treasurer of RLC on January 2014.
 Before this assignment, he was the Vice President for Operations of Robinsons Luxuria, Robinsons Residences and Robinsons Communities effective March 1, 2007.
 Prior to working in RLC, he worked in various divisions of Citibank N.A. for nine years.
 His last position at Citibank N.A. was Assistant Vice President and Head of Cash Management Operations.
 He received a degree in Bachelor of Science in Industrial Engineering from the University of the Philippines, Diliman.